Generative-Labs/Documentation/docs/Web3MQ-SDK/JS-SDK/quickStart/quickStart.md

 ## Create room

-> After initializing the client and registering your user, the next step is to connect to a room
+> After initializing the client and registering your user, the next step is to connect to a room.

+> You need to get channels from `client.channel.queryChannels` to initialize `client.channel.channelList`, you can get the latest channels from `client.channel.channelList` in the `channel.getlist` event when you have successfully created channel.

 #### Use Demo Code